Skip to content ↓

 Building Coastal Resilience

-Building Coastal Resilience is one of the first Frontier areas for exploration launched by the MIT Climate Project in 2025 through a Request for Proposals issues to MIT faculty and principal investigators.
+Building Coastal Resilience is one of the first frontier areas for exploration launched by the MIT Climate Project in 2025 through a Request for Proposals issued to MIT faculty and principal investigators.

 https://images.pexels.com/photos/14823611/pexels-photo-14823611.jpeg?_gl=1*1kw39rb*_ga*NzIwNTAyNDQwLjE3NjYyNTQwMTM.*_ga_8JE65Q40S6*czE3NjYyNTQwMTIkbzEkZzEkdDE3NjYyNTQyMDUkajM2JGwwJGgw